advaithmj/advaithmj.github.io/_posts/2026-01-28-DetectionAlgotithems.md

 ## Why I'm Sharing This

-I'm 17.
  I'm not a professional astronomer.
 I don't have a PhD.

 But I found something real.